Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 Random images with labels.
 ![alt text][image1]

-20 km/h sign in several images
-![alt text][image2]

 ###Design and Test a Model Architecture

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the sixth code cell of the IPython notebook.
+The code for this step is contained in the 5th code cell of the IPython notebook.
 In seventh code cell there is visualization of images after pre processing.

 As a first step, I decided to convert the images to grayscale because it reduces amount of data and